Alzheimer's & Dementia

 Caregiver Stability & Therapeutic Response

-Coordination is the First Layer
+Coordination Is The First Layer

 Care coordination solves the administrative chaos around medications, appointments, and handoffs.
 The next layer is helping caregivers respond earlier when agitation, sleep disruption, burnout, or behavioral escalation begin destabilizing the home environment.